 It is also significant that this clause is introduced against the backdrop of the landmark Domestic Abuse Act, which strives to make domestic abuse "everyone's business".
-We already know that a majority of women in prison are victims of domestic abuse, and the PCSC Bill should not exacerbate this - as outlined in the National Concordat on Women at Risk of or in Contact with the Criminal Justice System (2021)1 and the Government's Female Offender Strategy (2018).2 i For a comprehensive overview of the various clauses that will have a disproportionate impact on women and girls, we refer you to the 'Other briefings' section at the end of this document for more resources from our partners on the Bill's impact.
+We already know that a majority of women in prison are victims of domestic abuse, and the PCSC Bill should not exacerbate this - as outlined in the National Concordat on Women at Risk of or in Contact with the Criminal Justice System (2021)1 and the Government's Female Offender Strategy (2018).2

-Agenda, the alliance for women and girls at risk, is calling on peers to seize the opportunity at Committee Stage to support Amendments 226A and 226B, tabled by Baroness Armstrong, and raise the important issue of removing the "ought to have known" provision from Serious Violence Reduction Orders.
+Agenda, the alliance for women and girls at risk, is calling on peers to seize the opportunity at Report Stage to support Amendments 90K and 90L, tabled by Baroness Armstrong and supported by a coalition of peers and the Domestic Abuse Commissioner, and raise the important issue of removing the "ought to have known" joint enterprise provision from Serious Violence Reduction Orders.